 Leave the car before the gates and make your way to the beach.
 It will take no more than 5 minutes.
 You’ll pass some buildings on your left-hand side with people leaving there.
-Then you’ll pass some abandoned buildings as here was the Seychelles Youth Village.
+Then you’ll pass some abandoned buildings as here was the Seychelles Youth Village in the eighties.
 You can imagine how the kids lived here, how their life used to be.

-Once there enjoy a perfect day at the beach: plenty of shadow, calm and shallow water.
-This beach is an ideal spot for families with children: plenty of shadow, calm and shallow water.
-We even saw a police guy there, as we’ve seen on other beaches in Seychelles.
+Once there enjoy a perfect day at the beach: plenty of shadows, calm and shallow water so this beach is an ideal spot for families with children.
+We even saw a security guard watching the area all the time.

 - All beaches are accessible from the water so you can easily find a Taxi Boat to take you to those places.
 But where’s the fun?

 - Be sure to pack plenty of water and food as there are no amenities on any of these beaches.

 - Use insect repellent, sunscreen, a hat for sun and sunglasses.

 - Wear trekking shoes or similar and forget the flip flops as the rocks are slippery most of the time.